MileHacker Logo

 Recommended Strategy

-A local guide or translation tools facilitate ordering and dietary communication.
+A local an expert guide or translation tools facilitate ordering and dietary communication.
 This helps fully experience Guyuan's culinary landscape.

 Look for the "清真" (Qīngzhēn) sign for Halal certified restaurants.